rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

    on "File name extensions" in File Explorer's View tab so you can see the full name before continuing.

+   As an alternative, you might also be able to copy the content of the script into a Notepad and save it as cndaBulkDownload.sh.
+The main point is the file should be a shell script format after renaming not in the format of a txt file.

-3. Install Git Bash (Windows only, one-time setup).
+4. Install Git Bash (Windows only, one-time setup).
 This gives Windows the command-line tools (`bash`, `curl`) the script needs, which aren't included by default.
    1. Go to <https://git-scm.com/download/win> — the download starts